G Options B Comments & Embed

-- 9Although there are near infinite variations, and therefore several healthy variations of this food swell, the typical pasta you get when you buy your spaghetti, macaroni or noodles, at least in the Western World, is just plain white flour, mixed with water and eggs (although the small percentage of egg included don’t contribute much to the nutritional value of pasta).
+- 2Although there are near infinite variations, and therefore several healthy variations of this food as well, the typical pasta you get when you buy your spaghetti, macaroni, or other noodles, at least in the Western World, is made with plain white flour, mixed with water and eggs.
 No vitamins, no minerals, and barely any fiber.
-Nothing, except empty carbs, shaped as pasta.
-And just to make things worse, “fast food pasta,” take-away Chinese food for instance, often contain loads of salt, mixed with unhealthy fat.
+Nothing, except for empty carbs, shaped as pasta.
+To make things worse, “fast food pasta,” like take-away Chinese food for instance, often contain loads of salt, mixed with unhealthy fat.

-- 6Don’t let the fact that it almost got accepted as a vegetable in the United States fool you.
-Despite containing the antioxidant lycopene (antioxidants greatly reduce the risks of mutations in your body, and the risk of developing diseases like cancer), ketchup contains loads of sugar (as high as 26% carbohydrates, according to Wikipedia), and also a lot of salt.
-Most of the ketchup we eat is processed and non-organic, so the lycopene levels are much lower than what it could be from the amount of tomatoes used.
+- 5Don’t let the fact that ketchup was almost got accepted as a vegetable in the United States fool you.
+Despite containing the antioxidant lycopene (antioxidants greatly reduce the risks of mutations in your body, and the risk of developing diseases like cancer), ketchup contains loads of sugar, often high fructose corn syrup, and also a lot of salt.
+Most of the ketchup we eat is processed and non-organic, so the lycopene levels are much lower than they could be.

 Processed cheeseIt’s probably common knowledge that cheese isn’t too good for you, but processed cheese (and most processed foods in general) is actually really bad for you